almirbi/pepsi-machine/README.md

   - `Prisma` as ORM
   - `PostgreSQL` + `Docker` for local database

 - `webapp`: Rupees!
 Supports the API.
-Insert your rupees and buy a product as a buyer or publish products as a seller.
+Insert your rupees into the PEPSI machine and buy a product as a buyer or put products into the machine as a seller.
   - `Next JS` + `React` components
   - `Material UI` as a design system
   - `Axios` as API client